hpcleuven/VscDocumentation/source/globus/groups.rst

 .. image:: groups/create_group.png

-After you click on 'Create group', you will be transported to the page of your group.
+After you click on 'Create group', you will be forwarded to the page of your group.

 Under the 'settings' tab on this page, you can later edit more settings of your group.